-- Last date of attendance in our school - Name of school or school district your student will be enrolling in - Reason for withdrawal - Submit your last attendance log and work sample from the date of withdrawal.
-Families may be billed for any items not returned and student transcripts may be held until all materials are returned.
+- Last date of attendance in our school - Name of school or school district your student will be enrolling in - Reason for withdrawal - Submit your last attendance log and work sample

 You will be contacted by office personnel to collect any of the missing items noted above.
 Once collected, you will receive a Withdrawal Confirmation email and your request will be complete.